tleef/zbang/README.md

 **Rules**
 - `:default` - If the input is `nil`, sets input to given value
+  - You may set the default to any literal value.
+When defined on a struct field, the value will be validated against the field type and all other field rules at compile time.
+  - You may also set the default to any function with an arity of zero.
+The function will be evaluated at validation time and the returned value will be used as the default value.
+When defined on a struct field, the function must be a named function and will not be evaluated or validated at compile time.
 - `:required` - Asserts that input is not `nil`
 - `:equals` - Asserts that input is equal to given value
 - `:enum` - Asserts that input is in list of given values